Parallelising Glauber dynamics: Introduction

 Let $\mu$ be a distribution on $\prodo in\Om_i'$.
 We define $k$-Glauber dynamics as the Markov chain which given a sample $x\in \prodo in\Om_i'$, chooses a subset $S\subeq [n]$ uniformly at random among subsets of size $k$, and resamples the coordinates in $S$ conditional on coordinates in $S^c$, according to the distribution of $\mu$.
 Let $P_{\mu, k}$ denote its Markov kernel.

 We show that under general conditions, $k$-Glauber dynamics mixes $k$ times faster in both $\chi^2$ and KL-divergence.
-We say that a Markov kernel $P$ with stationary distribution $\mu$ satisfies $\rh$-contraction in $\chi^2$-divergence if $\chis(\nu P\|\mu)\le \rh \chis(\nu\|\mu)$ and similarly for $\KL$; this can be iterated to give a mixing time bound. \begin{thm}[$k$-Glauber mixes $k$ times faster] Let $\mu$ be a distribution on $\Om = \prodo in \Om_i'$, and let $1\le k\le n$.
-Below, let $C\ge 1$. \begin{enumerate} \item If $\mu$ satisfies a Poincar\'e inequality with constant $Cn$, then $P_{\mu,k}$ satisfies a Poincar\'e inequality with constant $O\pf{Cn}{k}$, and satisfies $(1-\Om\pf{k}{Cn})$-contraction in $\chi^2$-divergence. \item If $\mu$ satisfies $C$-approximate tensorization of entropy (so that $P_{\mu}$ satisfies $(1-\Om\pf{1}{Cn})$-contraction in KL-divergence), then $P_{\mu,k}$ satisfies $(1-\Om\pf{k}{Cn})$-contraction in KL-divergence. \end{enumerate} \end{thm} The Poincar\'e inequality is equivalent to contraction in $\chi^2$-divergence, so part (1) gives a $\Om(k)$-factor speedup to mixing in $\chi^2$.
+We say that a Markov kernel $P$ with stationary distribution $\mu$ satisfies $\rh$-contraction in $\chi^2$-divergence if $\chis(\nu P\|\mu)\le \rh \chis(\nu\|\mu)$ and similarly for $\KL$; this can be iterated to give a mixing time bound.
+See \Cref{s:fi} for background on functional inequalities (Poincar\'e inequality and approximate tensorization of entropy). \begin{thm}[$k$-Glauber mixes $k$ times faster] Let $\mu$ be a distribution on $\Om = \prodo in \Om_i'$, and let $1\le k\le n$.
+Below, let $C\ge 1$. \begin{enumerate} \item If $\mu$ satisfies a Poincar\'e inequality with constant $Cn$, then $P_{\mu,k}$ satisfies a Poincar\'e inequality with constant $O\pf{Cn}{k}$, and satisfies $(1-\Om\pf{k}{Cn})$-contraction in $\chi^2$-divergence. \item If $\mu$ satisfies $C$-approximate tensorization of entropy (so that $P_{\mu}$ satisfies $(1-\Om\pf{1}{Cn})$-contraction in KL-divergence), then $P_{\mu,k}$ satisfies $(1-\Om\pf{k}{Cn})$-contraction in KL-divergence. \end{enumerate} \end{thm} Here, the $O(\cdot)$ and $\Om(\cdot)$ hide only universal constants.
+The Poincar\'e inequality is equivalent to contraction in $\chi^2$-divergence, so part (1) gives a $\Om(k)$-factor speedup to mixing in $\chi^2$.
 The analogue of the Poincar\'e inequality for KL is a modified log-Sobolev inequality.
 Although we need the slightly stronger notion of approximate tensorization of entropy to prove a speedup to mixing in KL, we note that many works that establish a modified log-Sobolev inequality do so using tensorization of entropy~\cite{blanca2022mixing,anari2021entropic}.
 See Section~\ref{s:prelim} for relevant background on mixing for Markov chains.